Learn About Multiple Myeloma

 - Weaken the bone, leading to fractures

-- Can cause tumors (abnormal growths) to form in the bone or soft tissue in various parts of the body, also known as plasmacytomas
+- Cause tumors (abnormal growths) to form in the bone or soft tissue in various parts of the body, also known as plasmacytomas

 The following types of plasma cell neoplasms are cancerous: